Forever in the Seagull’s Debt

 He ran, barefoot, chased by two.
 His rather poor strategy to shake them off involved turning arbitrarily at every fork in the road.
 The walls and doors of the houses around him were painted sapphire blue.
 He feared he was running in circles.
 After all, he knew that although the city might seem blue from a street-level perspective, it looked white if contemplated from above.

 The founders of the city were probably fugitives as well.
 That would explain why they built the city pressed between two mountains, instead of down by the river, in the valley bellow.
 If he were to venture a wild guess, he’d say they were in all likelihood hot on security measures.
 Alter all, they didn’t know whether those who made them pick up the habit of running in the first place would chase them all the way to their new homes.
-The horrors they must have been trying to escape from in order to choose the plight of the wandering foreigners who have to ...Read more
+The horrors they must have been trying to escape from in order to choose the plight of the wandering foreigners ...Read more

 Every Bit as Bitter as Black Coffee